zzonyo/trust-docs-test/source/index.html.md

  \</dict\>    |               |    |      |

-## Request a Batch of Trade Records of a Contract
+## Query a Batch of Trade Records of a Contract

 ###  Example